Zoning: Accessory Dwelling Units

 Q#9.)
 What dictates the minimum and maximum size of an Accessory Structure containing an Accessory Dwelling Unit.

-The minimum is straight forward; the minimum size is 400sq/ft [5.9.03.G]
+The minimum is straight forward; the minimum size is 400sq/ft [5.9.03.F.2].

-The maximum is constrained by a variety of factors.
+The effective maximum is constrained by a variety of factors.
 Principally these are green space requirements, set-backs, and proportionality.

 Green Space